 The structure of the requests that Canva sends to an extension.

 The structure of the responses that an extension must send back to Canva.

 You can find this documentation in the sidebar, under the Extension points heading.

-You can use any programming language, framework, or architecture to set up a Base URL, but for Canva to send requests and receive responses, the server must be available via public URL (i.e. not
+You can use any programming language, framework, or architecture to set up a Base URL, but for Canva to send requests and receive responses, the server must be available via public URL (that is, not

 For examples of how to set up a Base URL, see the following guides: